 Francis Becroft, a Revolutionary Soldier, died at Schoharieth, on the 2d inst., at 11 o'clock, a.m., aged 102 years.
-When his father was 105 and his mother 102 years of age, they mounted the same horse and together rode from Borst's the town of Schoharie, named Warner, two miles distant, | to be rated, to the relief of the poor. without appearing to suffer materially from the fatigue.
+When his father was 105 and his mother 102 years of age, they mounted the same horse and together rode from Borst's Mill, in the town of Middleburgh, to visit a neighbour in the town of Schoharie, named Warner, two miles distant, without appearing to suffer materially from the fatigue.
 The family has always been noted for its longevity.